The 10 Best Natural Homemade Fertilizers For Indoor Plants

 What is a natural fertilizer?

-A natural fertilizer is a formula or product that has been made from organic materials and is free of manmade chemicals.
+A natural fertilizer is made from organic materials and contains no synthetic chemicals.

 It’s added to soil to boost growth, improve foliage, and increase biodiversity around your garden.
 Natural fertilizers typically rely on ingredients like plant matter, minerals, and animal by-products for nutrients.